17324552263/fasterforyoutube/docs/index.md

 - Keep custom speeds per channel
 - Show hours saved by watching faster
 - Breakdown statistics by channel
+- Works with embedded videos and smaller devices

 This extension is [open source](https://github.com/17324552263/fasterforyoutube), which means you can view, modify, and share the source code that built it.